MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

 :::image type="content" source="media/get-started-app-chat-document-security-trimming/simple-rag-chat-architecture.png" alt-text="Architectural diagram showing an answer determined from queries to Azure AI Search where the documents are stored, in combination with a prompt response from Azure OpenAI.":::

-To add security for the documents, you need to:
+To add security for the documents, you need to update the enterprise chat app:

 * Add user authentication to the chat app with Azure Entra
 * Add documents to Azure AI Search and index the documents with user information